status-im/status-desktop/CONTRIBUTING.md

   should be used instead of `import "./stores" as WalletStores`.
 Second version is relative import from the file system.
 As a consequence, the mechanism for overriding import paths for tests and Storybook's pages will not work.

+## Unit tests

+The project has unit tests for both C++ and QML code.

+### C++ unit tests

+C++ unit tests are located under `ui/StatusQ/tests`.
+They can be executed easily from QtCreator.
+Just open the `StatusQ` project in `QtCreator` (`status-desktop/ui/StatusQ/CMakeLists.txt`) and select the appropriate target (each test is a separate target).

+C++ unit tests are located under `ui/StatusQ/tests`.
+They can be executed easily from QtCreator or make target:

+- Open the `StatusQ` project in `QtCreator` (`status-desktop/ui/StatusQ/CMakeLists.txt`) and select the appropriate target (each test is a separate target).
+- Run the `run-statusq-tests` target, e.g. `make -j10 run-statusq-tests ARGS="-R ModelEntryTest"`

+### QML unit tests

+QML tests are located under `storybook/qmlTests/tests` and `ui/StatusQ/tests`.
+The first location is recommended for all new tests because it provides integration with the `Storybook`.

+Unit tests operate without backend.
+Backend layer is cut-off using stubs mechanism in the same way as for pages in `Storybook`.

+QML tests can be executed by running `QmlTests` target of `Storybook` project (setup described in section regarding `Storybook` above) or from `QtCreator` where only single test or subset of tests can be selected easily.
+Another convenient option is to use the test runner in `Storybook`, which gives ability to automatically execute tests for currently opened page when changes are detected in the code, or on demand using the button in the bottom bar. `Storybook` discovers tests by naming convention (e.g. `SwapModalPage.qml` will run `tst_SwapModal.qml` tests).

+### Unit tests recommendations

+- Unit tests should be independent and isolated.

+  They should not depend on anything except the unit of code under test.
+It means that dependencies should be mocked and input data provided in the simplest possible form.
+  If the component under test needs a model, ideally it should be provided as a simple `ListModel` instead of being created using additional components such as adapters or stores.
+Using an additional component introduces a dependency on it in the test, even if the component under test itself is independent of it.

+> [!NOTE]
+> Separately testing components that are used together in an application may lead to the
+> conclusion that it is uncertain whether they are compatible.
+However, the point is not to
+> not test it, but to do it in an appropriate test (usually in test of component using those
+> two components together).

+- Unit tests should test units.

+  This statement is also true regarding subcomponents used in a component tested in a given unit test.
+Subcomponents should not be subject of testing in unit test (as they form a different unit), they should be subject of testing in their own unit test.
+The unit tests should verify if subcomponents are used in the intended way and simply assume that internally they work as expected.

+  Respecting this rule will help keep unit tests smaller, better structured and easier to maintain.

+- Unit tests should execute very quickly.

+  Relying on `wait(...)` calls slows down tests and is unreliable, may lead to flakey tests, therefore should be avoided.

+- Unit tests should not generate any warnings and debug logs.
+Expected warning from the component can be supressed by using `TestCase::ignoreWarning`.

 ## Code Style